nondanee/Nroxy/README.md

 Because VPNService has the ability to no-aware take over of global traffic from Android Mobile without ROOT, A server powered by Node.js can directly run in the APP and proxy all flows from all APPs.

-The reason why using binary file instead of [Node.js for Mobile Apps](https://github.com/JaneaSystems/nodejs-mobile) to run Node.js is the node process raised by JNI function can not be gracefully turned down ([nodejs-mobile/issues/221](https://github.com/JaneaSystems/nodejs-mobile/issues/221)).
+The reason why using binary file instead of [Node.js for Mobile Apps](https://github.com/JaneaSystems/nodejs-mobile) to run Node.js is because the node thread raised by JNI function can not be gracefully turned down ([JaneaSystems/nodejs-mobile#221](https://github.com/JaneaSystems/nodejs-mobile/issues/221)).

 ## Preview